Contemplations

 – Generative AI Still Needs to Prove Its Usefulness⩘ by Gary Marcus, Wired, Dec 20, 2024.

 I also dislike the way this shit technology is causing a huge increase in power consumption, including more coal burning, fossil fuel consumption, and nuclear power plant construction, as well as sucking up massive amounts of fresh water, including in regions where there are water shortages, all of which is putting a further lethal strain on our climate.
-And the fucking AI companies do everything they can to hide this consumption from the public.
+And the fucking AI companies are doing everything they can to hide this consumption from the public.

 Here's a revealing answer by Stuart Russell to a reporter's pointed question: